serkanyilmz/StudyHub/readme.md

 # StudyHub

 StudyHub is a well-constructed AI-powered educatıonal platform for writers, teachers and students.
-The platform offers intelligent tools to automate and enrich content creation, classroom management, and student assessment.
+The platform offers intelligent tools to automate and enrich content creation, classroom management and student assessment.

 ## Features